olebeck/psvpfstools/README.md

 All decryption is done **directly on the PC**.

-## Public F00D service
+## Native F00D service

-PFS tools were designed in such a way that implementation of F00D crypto layer can be provided separately.
+PFS tools were designed in such a way that the F00D crypto layer is implemented natively.

-Currently you can use a service url located at: http://cma.henkaku.xyz

 ## Why do I need F00D service?